 Oral Appliance Therapy

-Oral appliance therapy uses your jaw to better support your airway, holding it open.
-This is an easy treatment to use, doesn’t require power, and is small and compact for easy travel.
+Using your jaw to better support your airway, holding it open, this is an easy treatment to use, doesn’t require power, and is small and compact for easy travel.
 Plus it’s comfortable and discreet.

-As a result, almost all people prescribed oral appliance therapy use it according to treatment guidelines, and most of them use it all night every night.
+As a result, almost all people prescribed use it according to treatment guidelines, and most of them use it all night every night.
 This makes it at least as effective as CPAP, and a good alternative for people who can’t adjust to CPAP.

 Oral appliance therapy is a frontline treatment for mild or moderate sleep apnea, and it can be used for severe sleep apnea when people can’t adapt to CPAP.